 How can we be vocal against white supremacy yet criticize Black people who go into spaces traditionally considered white and become successful?
 That’s both contradictory and hypocritical.
 Isn’t Black success in traditionally non-Black spaces the goal?
 Isn’t that what we’re fighting for?
 I’m more than willing to venture into environments that are considered “white”—I’m not there to be validated or patted on the head like some sort of pet, but because I don’t believe anyone is superior to me.

 The biggest challenge to white supremacy isn’t protest or words, although protest is a valid response.
-It’s not putting people on blast, although it feels good and can be effective at times, or a racist or prejudiced person looking across the boardroom table and seeing your face.
+It’s not putting people on blast, although it feels good and can be effective at times.
+It’s a racist or prejudiced person looking across the boardroom table and seeing your face.
 It’s going on investors calls for their favourite stock and knowing you’re there.
 It looks like them discovering that their new next door neighbour in their well-to-do neighbourhood is a Black family.
-It looks like being promoted to the top ranks of your company—or better yet, starting a successful company.
+It can also be being promoted to the top ranks of your company—or better yet, starting a successful company.

 With conventional protest we’re telling people with our words that they aren’t superior to us.
 By occupying the same spaces they do we’re showing them they aren’t superior; and as the popular saying goes, actions speak louder than words.